michaelcourcy/verified-data-services/readme.md

 **With unsafe backup and restore your workload may restart but silent data loss can occur with no error message to let you know.**

-But it's better than nothing and a sign of robustness.
+But it's better than nothing and is a sign of robustness.

 Kasten can do database vendor recommanded backup with [Blueprint](https://docs.kanister.io/architecture.html#architecture).

 ### Blueprint example